FREQUENTLY ASKED QUESTIONS (FAQ)

 Q: How are Chamberlain Project Fellows selected and placed at partner institutions?

-A: The Chamberlain Project receives applications on a rolling basis until October 15.
-After a preliminary review to confirm eligibility, applications are shared with partner institutions.
-Each school reviews the applications and engages in its own selection process.
+Up to two from that group will be selected as ROTF Fellows and will have the opportunity to communicate with The Chamberlain Project staff about institutions they wish to have their applications sent to.
+Each school reviews the applications and engages in its own selection process with the fellow.
 From there, if interested, schools will directly invite applicants to enter the interview process.
 Colleges and universities evaluate, interview, and hire applicants based on their existing visiting professor protocols and processes.
 The Chamberlain Project is not involved in those decisions.

 Q: Are applicants required to have teaching experience?